 Few houseplants can boast blooms as vibrant as the fire lily (Clivia miniata).
-After your winter holiday plants like poinsettias and amaryllis have faded, the fire lily fills a gap when the days are short and spring still seems far off.
-In spite of its exotic appearance, the fire lily is easy to grow as a houseplant, producing large clusters of blooms in the dry environment of the typical home.
+After your winter holiday when plants like poinsettias and amaryllis have faded, the fire lily fills a gap when the days are short and spring still seems far off.
+Despite its exotic appearance, the fire lily is easy to grow as a houseplant, producing large clusters of blooms in the dry environment of the typical home.
 This tropical perennial can also be grown as an outdoor landscape plant in USDA zones 10 to 11, where it is often massed in large drifts, much the way daylilies are used.

-The Clivia genus is a member of the Amaryllidaceae family of plants, a group that includes the amaryllis—the popular winter/Chistmas houseplant.
+The Clivia genus is a member of the Amaryllidaceae family of plants, a group that includes the amaryllis—the popular winter houseplant.
 They can be introduced into the home as potted nursery plants at any time; if planted in the garden in warm climates, they are best planted at any time other than the hottest part of summer.
-These slow-growing plants can take several years to flower if they are planted from seeds.
+These slow-growing plants can take several years to flower when they are planted from seeds.

 |Botanical Name||Clivia miniata|

 |Common Name||Fire lily, natal lily, bush lily, clivia|

 |Mature Size||2 ft. tall, 2–3 ft. wide|